openuado/Pylocwolowitz/docs/source/index.rst

     i18n.loc('hello', 'fr')
     i18n.loc('welcome %(name)s', 'se', {'name': 'hobbestigrou'})

-Translated to the requested language, if such a translation exists, otherwise no traslation occurs.
+Translated to the requested language, if such a translation exists, otherwise no translation occurs.

 .. code-block:: python